The Red Bulletin

 The Red Bulletin is a lifestyle magazine published by Red Bull Media House that began in 2005.
-The Red Bulletin features sports, culture, music, nightlife, entrepreneurship and lifestyle stories.
+The Red Bulletin features sports, culture, music, nightlife, entrepreneurship, and lifestyle stories.

-Target Group

-The Red Bulletin is a general interest magazine for men between the ages of 25 and 35.

 Editorial concept

-The men’s active lifestyle magazine is a monthly magazine published by Red Bull Media House Publishing GmbH, whose headquarters are in Vienna, Austria.
+The Red Bulletin is a lifestyle magazine published by Red Bull Media House Publishing GmbH, whose headquarters are in Vienna, Austria.
 Editorial content is controlled and designed from Vienna in close collaboration with local editors.
 The Red Bulletin offers a wide range of global content, while also featuring national interests.